 The Pompidou Centre – Mordern art museum with great city views, very child friendly, especially the interactive Galarie des Enfants

-Paris is a city that takes its food very seriously and although most restaurants do not cater specifically to kids with special menus and activity packs, they are welcome almost anywhere (as long as they’re not too rowdy!).
+Paris is a city that takes its food very seriously.
+Although most restaurants do not cater specifically to kids with special menus and activity packs, they are welcome almost anywhere (as long as they’re not too rowdy!).

-The Metro is an excellent way to get round Paris so make sure your hotel is located close to one of the many stations and avoid peak times – these trains get busy and require a lot of steps so not great with a buggy.
+The Metro is an excellent way to get around Paris.
+Make sure your hotel is located close to one of the many stations and avoid peak times.
+These trains get busy and require a lot of steps so not great with a buggy.

 We also love those open top tour buses.
 It’s easy to hop on and off and you’ll get to visit all the key sights.

 Paris has so many hotels and apartments, just finding the best accommodation can be exhausting.
 We recommend basing yourself somewhere near to the attractions you want to visit.
 Saint Germain is a great area with loads of shops and restaurants.